fertrig/trigoso.xyz/static/resume.md

 Managed a developer contractor and content writer.
 Maintained open source project: wrote contribution guides, communicated with the community, addressed and prioritized issues, reviewed pull requests.

-Implemented and maintained: Monarch’s website using Docusaurus and React; analytics using Elasticsearch, Javascript and D3.
+Implemented and maintained: Monarch’s website using Docusaurus and React; analytics using Elasticsearch, JavaScript and D3.
 Fully remote role.

 ### Dropsource